🇨🇦

 • ✓ Provincial certification verification

-• ✓ Global Affairs Canada authentication
+• ✓ Global Affairs Canada apostille

 • ✓ Certified translation in Paraguay